Citizen Neighborhood Initiative

 Why We Collect Signatures

-We are neighbors of Sant Antoni who want a safer, cleaner, and dignified neighborhood.
+We are neighbors of Sant Antoni who want a safer, cleaner, and

-We collect signatures to express concern and request quick, committed action from the City Council and Mossos.
+request quick, committed action from the City Council and Mossos.

 We are not a party or association: just people sharing streets and squares, seeking real change.